diegueins680/trader/README.md

 Open `http://127.0.0.1:5173`.

 If your backend has `TRADER_API_TOKEN` set, paste the token into the UI’s “API token” field (it sends `Authorization: Bearer <token>`).

+The UI also includes a “Live bot” panel to start/stop the continuous loop and visualize each buy/sell operation on the chart.

 Assumptions and limitations
 ---------------------------